coashby-lw/lacework-terraform-automation-demos/lacework-terraform-provider-authentication/README.md

 ...
 ```

-Another thing to notice in this example is the introduction of the `alias` argument within the provider block.
+Note the introduction of the `alias` argument within the provider block.

 Aliases are an important feature of all Terraform providers, not just the Lacework provider.
 They allow the programmer to reference the provider in future calls by using the extra *name segment* to uniquely identify a particular provider configuration.
 To do so, Terraform has specified the syntax as:

 `<PROVIDER_NAME>.<ALIAS>`

-Thus, in our case, to reference each of the providers multi-provider example above, one would write the following:
+Thus, in our case, to reference each of the providers multi-provider example above, you would write the following:

 `lacework.primary` and `lacework.my_second_account`

-to reference the provider configured with the "primary" account profile and the "my-second-account" account profile respectively.
+to reference the provider configured with the "primary" account profile and the "my-second-account" account profile, respectively.

-Here, we have chosen to make the alias name match as closely to the profile name as possible.
-The profile name and alias needn't be the same, however, for keeping track of which account is being managed by which provider, having a consistent naming convention is key to avoiding ambiguity.
+Here, we chose to make the alias name match as closely to the profile name as possible.
+The profile name and alias needn't be the same, however, to track which account is managed by which provider, a consistent naming convention is key to avoid ambiguity.

 # Summary
-After installing the Lacework provider (see [Getting Started: Install the Lacework Provider](./../README.md#step-2-install-the-lacework-provider)), authenticating it with each Lacework account you wish to manage is the next step.
-This is performed in the provider configuration block and the Lacework CLI is the best tool for securely managing this process.
+After installing the Lacework provider (see [Getting Started: Install the Lacework Provider](./../README.md#step-2-install-the-lacework-provider)), you must authenticate it with each Lacework account you wish to manage.
+This is performed in the provider configuration block and the Lacework CLI is the best tool to securely manage this process.

 By using the Lacework CLI, the Lacework Terraform provider can use any Lacework account managed by the CLI by setting its `profile` argument to match the *profile* name saved in the CLI configuration TOML file.
-Not only does this provide a discrete mechanism for sharing sensitive parameters like the `api_key` and `api_secrete`, it also provides a convenient way of configuring Lacework Terraform providers without ambiguity.
-This is especially true when trying to manage multiple accounts with only account admin level API keys.
+Not only does this provide a discrete mechanism for sharing sensitive parameters like the `api_key` and `api_secret`, it also provides a convenient way to configure Lacework Terraform providers without ambiguity.
+This is especially true when managing multiple accounts with only account admin level API keys.

 Lastly, we discovered that we specify more than one provider in our Terraform configuration files.
-When we do so, it is best to also set the `alias` *meta-argument* which is an argument Terraform defines for all providers.
+When we do so, it is best to also set the `alias` *meta-argument*, which is an argument Terraform defines for all providers.
 Once defined, we can use the alias to uniquely reference Lacework provider configurations.

-Now that we have configured our Lacework providers to reference specific Lacework accounts, we can start managing our infrastructure!
+Once we configure our Lacework providers to reference specific Lacework accounts, we can start managing our infrastructure!
 In the remaining demos, we will see how our providers are used by Lacework Terraform *resources* and *modules* to accomplish tasks within our Lacework accounts.